-Family Advocacy supports the notion the Early Years Strategy (the Strategy) "will create an enduring vision for Australia' children and their families."
-As a disability advocacy organisation that seeks to promote and defend the rights and interests of people with a developmental disability across NSW, we see the potential for the envisioned Strategy to fulfil this purpose for children in the early years.

-Throughout this submission, we provide evidence which demonstrates the many ways children with disability (and by default their family members) continue to be subject to devaluation, marginalisation, exclusion and discrimination.
+With a strong vision for ALL children to live an inclusive life, Family Advocacy shares the barriers that affect access to ECEC services and proposes solutions below.
+As a disability advocacy organisation that seeks to promote and defend the rights and interests of people with a developmental disability across NSW, we provide evidence which demonstrates the many ways children with disability (and by default their family members) continue to be subject to devaluation, marginalisation, exclusion and discrimination.
 Solutions to these challenges will be discussed and it is with this lens, we make the following recommendations.